rognan/deno-gradle-plugin/.github/CONTRIBUTING.md

 # Contributing

-This project is Open Source Software released under the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0.html).
-If you'd like to contribute, or simply want a go at the code, this document should help you get started.

-The rest of this document explains how to:
+This document explains how to:

 - contribute to this project
 - configure your development environment